bfg-s/admin-documentation/Writerside/topics/Search-form.md

 # Search form

 This is a form containing inputs with the signature of the search query string.
 Additionally, it generates custom build options.
-It's a separate component of the delegate class `\App\Admin\Delegates\SearchForm`.
+It's a separate component of the delegate class `\Admin\Delegates\SearchForm`.
 The delegate also includes assistants like `inDefault` for building ready-made tables.
 ```php
 use App\Admin\Delegates\SearchForm;